Writing Tutor Positions

 Duties and Responsibilities

-- Enrollment in and satisfactory completion of EN 305, Tutoring Writing, a two credit course which will meet on Mondays from 4-5:40pm (students who are hired as classroom tutors will be automatically enrolled in this course)
+- Enrollment in/satisfactory completion of EN 305, Tutoring Writing, a two credit course which will meet on Mondays from 4-5:40pm (students who are hired as classroom tutors will be automatically enrolled in this course if they have not yet taken it)

 - Helping students to better understand their own writing processes, to develop their strengths and address their weaknesses, and to attend to both higher order and lower order concerns in their writing